Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Derivation of the hydrodynamic limit

-In this section, we derive the hydrodynamic limit of our model, beginning with deriving the macroscopic velocity, the advective transport term for the model, and establishing an analogy with shalow water hydrodynamics, providing closure to the argument that active chiral matter can exhibit Euler turbulence.
+In this appendix, we derive the hydrodynamic limit of our model, beginning with deriving the macroscopic velocity, the advective transport term for the model, and establishing an analogy with shallow water hydrodynamics, providing closure to the argument that active chiral matter can exhibit Euler turbulence.
 We note that we reinstate the units in this section to track dimensional consistency.